 BibleStudy.org is sometimes asked what would be a good prayer to offer before partaking of a meal or on a special holiday like Thanksgiving.
 These, like most other kinds of prayers, should always be given from the heart.
 They should not be merely reciting something that is well known and memorized like the Lord's Prayer.

-One suggested prayer of thanks would be to first acknowledging God as our righteous and loving Father.
+One suggested prayer of thanksgiving would be to first acknowledging God as our righteous and loving Father.
 Next, it would be appropriate to thank him for graciously allowing us to have a relationship with him and for bringing safely together those in attendance.
-This could be followed by thanking him for making possible all the blessings that have been received, including the meal that will be eaten.
+This could be followed by thanking him for all our blessings, including the meal that will be eaten.
 The prayer should be closed in Jesus' name (John 16:23 - 24, 26).
-Biblical examples, for further study, of thanking God can be found in Exodus 15, Psalms 100, 103, 106 and 107, Luke 1:46 - 55, 2:13 - 14, Romans 11:33 - 36, and Revelation 5:8 - 14, 7:9 - 12, 11:16 - 18.
+Biblical examples, for further study, of thanking God can be found in Exodus 15, Psalms 100, 103, 106 and 107, Luke 1:46 - 55, 2:13 - 14, Romans 11:33 - 36, and Revelation 5:8 - 14.

 Thanksgiving to our great Father should be offered every time we pray (Ephesians 5:20, Philippians 4:6, 1Thessalonians 5:18).
 We should always acknowledge our physical, as well as spiritual, blessings we receive from his hand (Colossians 1:12, 1Timothy 4:3 - 4).
 Thanking God for his loving care and generosity towards us is always the right thing to do because He justly deserves it.